 Staging for small cell lung cancer

-Staging is the process of finding out how far the cancer has spread.
-This is very important because your treatment and your outlook (prognosis) depend on the stage of the cancer.
-The tests described in the section, "How is small cell lung cancer found?" are also used to stage lung cancer.
+The stage of a cancer describes how far it has spread.
+This is very important because your treatment and your outlook (prognosis) depend largely on the stage of the cancer.
+The exams and tests described in the section “How is small cell lung cancer found?” are also used to stage lung cancer.

 The clinical and pathologic stages may be different in some cases.
 During surgery the doctor may find cancer in a place that did not show up on imaging tests.
 That could mean a more advanced pathologic stage.
 Because most patients with lung cancer do not have surgery, the clinical stage is most often used when describing the cancer.